-Designing for active urban travel.
+Designing for sustainable urban travel.

 There always seems to be a innovation in street design, often based in exciting new technology.
 However, the basics are often forgotten and in reality, it’s the clever use and deployment of civil engineering elements, concrete, asphalt and landscaping which can actually transform a place from a hostile road to a welcoming street.
 Our ‘Making Streets Better’ series aims to help you with the basics.
 If you want to have a more detailed introduction for your team, we can arrange training, just contact us for more information and prices.

 This guide gives you the essential background to the the basics, kerb types and materials; how kerbs can help us deliver walking and cycling schemes; how kerbs should be installed and how we can use kerbs creatively.
-It also looks at some missing elements which would make it much easier to deliver street improvements for active travel.
+It also looks at some missing elements which would make it much easier to deliver street improvements for sustainable travel.